-The following Insurance & Reinsurance guidance note Produced in partnership with Scott Nightingale of Kennedys provides comprehensive and up to date legal information covering:
+The following Insurance & Reinsurance practice note Produced in partnership with Suzanna Prescott of Kennedys provides comprehensive and up to date legal information covering:

 Consequently, and with a desire to enhance safety in the workplace, the Employers’ Liability (Compulsory Insurance) Act 1969 (EL(CI)A 1969) was born.
 Indeed since 1972 when EL(CI)A 1969 came into force, it has been compulsory for employers to have employers’ liability insurance.

 Since the coronavirus (COVID-19) pandemic and the worldwide lockdown in 2020, an employer should also consider, and notify its current employer’s liability insurance provider of, any changes in the way that they are doing business which may impact on the cover provided.
 ‘Disease’ under the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Facilitating the performance of a duty by public officialsFacilitation payments, also known as facilitating or grease payments, are generally small amounts of money paid to public officials or others as a means of ensuring that they perform their duty, whether more promptly or at all.
 In some